 → MADE51 offers refugee artisans a way to earn an income, rebuild their livelihood, and re-establish their independence.
 Shop beautiful refugee-made products at made51.org

-How to make a difference for refugee small business owners and entrepreneurs
+3. How to support refugee small business owners and entrepreneurs

 According to a 2018 study from the National Immigration Forum, 13% of refugees are business owners (compared to 9% of people born in the U.S.).
 In 2015, refugee-owned businesses generated $4.6 billion in income.

 These businesses make our communities special, but refugees often face barriers like access to startup funding and loans.

 → Encourage your company to support refugee entrepreneurs and small businesses through nonprofit The Tent Partnership for Refugees, invest directly into refugee ventures through Refugee Investment Network, and of course shop and eat at refugee-owned businesses in your community.

 4. How help refugees in your community

 Many cities around the U.S. have refugee resettlement and support programs you can get involved with.
 And if not, you can help start one!